jagoncalves14/allocate-reviewers/README.md

    **Tab 1: Config** (Required to exist, content optional)
    ```
-   A1: Experienced Developers    B1: Default Number of Reviewers
+   A1: Unexperienced Developers   B1: Default Number of Reviewers
-   A2: Dev2                       B2: 2
+   A2: Dev1                        B2: 2
-   A3: Dev3
+   A3: Dev11
-   A4: Dev4
+   A4: Dev12
    ...
    ```
+   **Note:** - List only junior developers or developers that are still being onboarded here.
+   Everyone NOT on this list is considered experienced.
+   Empty list = all developers are experienced (safe default).

    **Tab 2: Individual Developers** (Required with content)
    ```